CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

 2. If you choose to, **Minimize the task flow** to view the entire list of items.

 3. You will see three types of lh\_FAIAD – Lakehouse, Semantic model and SQL endpoint.
-We explored Lakehouse and created visual queries using SQL analytics endpoint in an earlier lab.
-Select **lh\_FAIAD SQL analytics endpoint** option to continue to explore this option.
+We explored Lakehouse and created visual queries using the SQL analytics endpoint in an earlier lab.
+Select the **lh\_FAIAD SQL analytics endpoint** option to continue to explore this option.
 You will be navigated to the **SQL view** of the explorer.

    ![](../media/lab-06/image007.png)

    If you would like to explore the data before creating a data model, you can use SQL to do so.
 There are two options to use SQL.
-Option one is visual query, which we used in the earlier lab.
+Option one is the visual query, which we used in the earlier lab.
 Option 2 is writing TSQL code.
-This is a developer friendly option.
+This is a developer-friendly option.
 Let’s explore this.

    Let’s assume you want to quickly find out the Units sold by Supplier using SQL.